Robust debate welcomed for Te Awamutu waste incinerator plant

-Waipā District Council’s decision to join Waikato Regional Council and request the Minister for the Environment call-in the consent application for Paewira, New Zealand’s first energy-from-waste facility, has strong support from the Zero Waste Network but is disappointing for applicant Global Contracting Solutions.
+The Waipā District Council’s decision to join the Waikato Regional Council and request the Minister for the Environment call in the consent application for Paewira, New Zealand’s first energy-from-waste facility, has strong support from the Zero Waste Network but has disappointed applicant Global Contracting Solutions.

-Project chair Roger Wilson says the Paewira team is considering its position to support the decision of both local government bodies.
+Global Contracting Solutions project chair Roger Wilson said the Paewira team was considering its position.

 “We welcome appropriate process and robust consideration, given it is such an innovative development – the first of its kind in New Zealand.